-I live with a UAW worker employed by GM, and I'm an accountant with a first-rate bullshit detector who spent six months working in management at GM, so you can assume that everything I am about to say is enlightened.
+I live with a UAW worker employed by GM and I'm an accountant with a first-rate bullshit detector who spent six months working in management at GM, so you can assume what I am about to say is at least somewhat enlightened.

 UAW WAGE RATE

-Let me tell you: when a UAW factory worker is sweating all day long on the line, and has a half hour for lunch, he or she is usually too tired to even make it to the cafeteria and back.
+Let me tell you: when a UAW factory worker is sweating all day long on the line and has a half hour for lunch, that worker is too tired to even make it to the cafeteria and back.
 Autoworkers tend to eat right there by their station on the assembly line.
 They sure as hell don't have the time or energy to hit the fitness center over the offices, which might be a fifteen-minute walk away.

-To Lars' credit, he admits the above facts about the $75/hr. figure, and claims he always makes it clear that the number includes payments to retirees, but he's lying about that.
+To Lars' credit, he admits the above facts about the $75/hr. figure, claiming he always makes it clear that the number includes payments to retirees, but he's lying via insincere confession.
 Just yesterday I heard him say "UAW workers making seventy five dollars an hour are dragging them down."
-Trust me, I see a UAW paystub every week, and there ain't no $75/hr. listed.
+Trust me, I see a UAW paystub every week and there ain't no $75/hr. listed on that puppy.

 The truth is quite awkward for people who want to blame the union for GM's problems.
 Actual comparisons of wage rates show that UAW autoworkers make just a couple dollars more per hour than the non-union foreign autoworkers.
 Read these words from Motor Trend Magazine:

 "Since they began operating U.S. auto factories in the early 1980s, the nonunion Asian and European transplants have kept their wages within a few dollars of those paid by the Detroit 3 to UAW work forces."This goes for Toyota workers in Alabama, where Toyota received something like a quarter billion dollars to build an assembly plant.
 (I mention Alabama because Alabama's Senator Shelby is such a vociferous opponent of loan guarantees for the Big 3.
 This hypocrite is simply protecting the foreign companies in Alabama who keep his campaign fund full, at the expense of GM which is headquartered in Michigan.
 The state government of Alabama has forked over more than a billion dollars to foreign automakers to bribe them to locate in Alabama.
 Now all of a sudden he's against government loan guarantees for automakers.)

 Obviously, because I know and love somebody with a horse in this race, it's difficult for me to be objective about the bailout issue.
 My household income and retirement are possibly threatened.

-I didn't agree with the bailout of Chysler twenty years ago, and I don't agree with a bailout of GM now, but let's be honest about this.
+I didn't agree with the bailout of Chrysler twenty years ago and I don't agree with a bailout of GM now, but let's be honest about this.
 Have we committed $7 trillion dollars to rescue Paulson's friends on Wall Street, or is the goal to make sure credit is available to business?
 Make up your mind.

 MANAGEMENT VS. UAW

 The UAW is not the problem at the automakers.
 You don't have to take my word for this.
-There is a book about Saturn called "In the Rings of Saturn" which was commissioned by GM management itself, and this book tells the story of the Saturn Division of General Motors and how they took laid-off UAW workers from Detroit down to Tennessee where they started a new car company and implemented a different management plan and used those UAW workers to build the best cars in the world faster than anybody else in the world had even dreamed was possible.
-Japanese and German automakers were lined up at the Saturn gates in Tennessee to tour the plant and find out what was going on.
+There is a book about Saturn called "In the Rings of Saturn," which was commissioned by GM management itself, and this book tells the story of the Saturn Division of General Motors and how they took laid-off UAW workers from Detroit down to Tennessee where they started a new car company and implemented a different management plan, and used those UAW workers to build the best cars in the world faster than anybody else in the world had even dreamed was possible.
+Japanese and German automakers were lined up at the Saturn gates in Tennessee hoping to learn how they were doing it.
 What was the difference?
 The UAW wasn't different.
 It was the same old UAW and the same wage rates as the rest of GM.
 The difference was the way GM managed and ran the Saturn plant in Tennessee.

 So what did the brainiancs at GM do?
 They tried to capitalize on the Saturn reputation for quality and the fierce customer loyalty by slapping the Saturn name on vehicles built at other plants.
-"Hey, nobody is buying the crap we're making at the Delaware plant – why don't we slap a Saturn label on these lemons and see if anybody buys them?"
+"Hey, nobody is buying the crap we're making at the Delaware plant—why don't we slap a Saturn label on those lemons and see if we can trick people into buying them?"

 Now General Motors is talking about ending the Saturn brand altogether as part of their restructuring.
-This should be a Harvard Case Study to let business students see the ultimate example of management stupidity.
+The Saturn Experiment is begging to be a Harvard Case Study—business students need to see the ultimate example of management stupidity.

-Never forget this essential fact: just a few years ago UAW workers straight out of Detroit were making the highest quality cars in the world at the fastest rate in the world.
+Never forget: just a few years ago UAW workers straight out of Detroit were making the highest quality cars in the world at the fastest rate in the world.
 Then, like ants late to the picnic, GM management swarmed in and asserted itself, started nibbling at the source of their bounty, and eventually consumed Saturn leaving nary a crumb.

 From Reno, Nevada, USA